Dewsbury ancestors: Archer, Whitworth, Greenwood, Wright, Thompson, Sheard, Whitaker, Hemingway, Auty, Fox, Longley, Westerman.

 Origin of the Name

-- A Mercian name, after the founder of a fortified settlement in the area, named Dui, Dew or Deus – “beria” meaning strongold.
+- A Mercian name, after the founder of a fortified settlement, named Dui, or Dew.

-- “Tiu’s Hill”, as above, but derived from the Norse and Germanic god Tiu.
+- “Tiw’s Burh”, derived from the Germanic god Tyr.

 The remains of Saxon tombs are still to be seen in the Vicarage gardens, near the church, and in digging the foundations for a pillar in the body of the church a few years ago, a stone was discovered curiously worked, and the inscription in Saxon characters.

-Partial demolition of the parish church in 1766 and 1766 uncovered two stones dating probably to the time of Paulinus, carved in basso relief with a variety of figures showing Christ with fingers uplifted in the act of blessing.
+Partial demolition of the parish church in 1766 uncovered two stones dating probably to the time of Paulinus (a Roman missionary and the first Bishop of York), carved in basso relief with a variety of figures showing Christ with fingers uplifted in the act of blessing.
 This carving, from an illustration in "The Early History of Dewsbury" is shown here.